cfshi/coronavirus/MREB.app.md

 # 15.24 Provide the rationale for the retention length of research data.

-Another infectious outbreak like COVID-19 is not unthinkable.
-We expect to use the data for future comparison if applied.
+There is nothing sensitive about our data, so it is better to retain them in case problems need to be checked or new data become available for comparison.

 # 15.36 Provide the details of sharing the data (e.g. the specific database), the rationale for making your raw data available, and describe the nature of the data that will be made available (e.g., identifiable or not, which variables).

 Be sure to include these details in the Letter of Information so participants consent to this sharing of data.

-The data collected will not be shared except upon request by academic journals where we publish this study.
-The data is anonymous and no identifiable information will be shown.
+The aggregated data will be made public once peer-reviewed papers are published.
+We will explain this in the LoI.

 # 16.1 Describe the process the investigator(s) will use to obtain informed consent from participants with the capacity to provide consent.
 For participants lacking capacity to consent see the question below.